paulamarcondes/Robot-JMS-Project/README.md

-# 🛠️ Jail System API - Robot Framework Tests
+# 🛠️ JMS API - Robot Framework Tests

 This is a mini-project for practicing **API test automation** using [Robot Framework](https://robotframework.org/), focused on a simulated **Jail Management System**.